10.2. Inheritance

 Before joining the UML team, Rumbaugh2 and his group at General Electric created the Object Modeling Technique (OMT), one of the languages unified into the UML.
 They defined inheritance as a descriptive abstraction "for sharing the similarities among classes while preserving their differences" (p.
 38).

 Class similarities and differences.
-Classes can share some similarities while maintaining their differences.
-I think understanding the former is easier than the latter.
+Two classes related by inheritance share some features (i.e., members) but not all.
+The subclass inherits all the superclass's features, so both classes have them in common.
+However, the subclass can have additional features that the superclass does not have.
 For example, it makes sense that both a Person and a Student have a name, but while a Student naturally has a GPA, the average Person does not.
 Based on the Account and Loan inheritance diagram of the previous figure, a Venn diagram helps illustrate how inheritance represents class similarities and differences.

 As a Loan is-an Account, it inherits all the members (variables and functions) defined in the Account class.
 So, an Account object and a Loan object are the same in the sense that a Loan has all of the variables and functions that an Account has.
 Still, they are different in the sense that a Loan object likely has members that an Account object does not have.
 In general, the members defined in the superclass are in common with all subclasses, while the members defined in a subclass are unique to that class.